deepjavalibrary/djl/examples/README.md

 ### Run example code
 With the gradle `application` plugin you can execute example code directly.
-You can find how to run each example in each example's detail document.
+For more information on running each example, see the example's documentation.

-Here is an example that executes object detection example:
+The following command executes an object detection example:

 ```sh
 cd examples